 SORRY… turns out the firefighters he works with are fantastic.

 While there’s always one or two dogs- All firefighters are certainly not that way.
 Since my husband has become a firefighter, I’ve heard it all.
-This is a badly perpetuated myth that people just don’t seem to understand.
+This is a badly perpetuated myth that people just don’t seem to understand, especially when it comes to firefighter divorce rates!

 From supposed wild trysts to being a sex addict- Firefighters get a bad rap when it comes to being a dog.
 They are just supposed to be “irresistible when the put on bunker gear”- UGH.
 This isn’t Hollywood people!